m4dBuda/gamestore-rest-api/README.md

 This API was made for a Video-game Shop made in React.js, you can use it to manage users, logins and password change, and also to store products, put them into a cart, show the card with the products and related things.
-Theres also a table for user privileges in your application, that you can explore and develop.
+Theres also a table for user privileges in the application, that you can explore and use.

-The application database is on the `db_first_store` folder, you can import the .sql file from there!
+The application database is on the `db_first_store` folder, you can import the .sql file to your database and name it as you want, just remember to also update your config.json file.

 ## Support
 If you need any help or want to contribute feel free to throw me a message. =)